 A lot of people report that they get flushed as soon as they start drinking.
 For some it doesn’t end there - headaches, hypertension, even body rashes and breathing difficulties.
 Has it ever made you think you might be allergic to alcohol?

 If it has, you are not alone, and there is definitely science behind it.
-So, why does your face turn red when you drink?
+Found out below why your face turns red when you drink.